What is an inverter battery for home?

 flooded flat plate or tubular plate?

-While choosing an inverter battery for home it is important to know the key differences.
-The flat plate inverter battery for home is inherently a short-lived battery.
-Even though the flat plate inverter battery for home is designed with thicker plates than the ordinary flat plate batteries, the life is poor in comparison with tubular plate batteries.
+While choosing an inverter generator it is important to know the key differences.
+The flat plate battery is inherently a short-lived battery.
+Even though the flat plate inverter battery is designed with thicker plates than the ordinary flat plate batteries, the life is poor in comparison with tubular plate batteries.
 Tubular plate Inverter battery for home offer robust performance, recover quickly from deep discharges & have a very long life.

 Hence, the tubular plate battery is the best inverter battery for home.
 Prefer to buy tall tubular inverter battery for home instead of short height batteries if space is available.

 Should I buy SMF battery or flooded tubular battery for the home inverter?

 The SMF battery is a sealed maintenance-free battery.
 Also called VRLA Battery it operates on the principle of oxygen recombination chemistry.
 Read more about VRLA batteries here.

 Cost of inverter battery, Compared to flooded tubular inverter battery 150AH, the cost of the VRLA SMF Battery is more expensive.